Spain or Portugal? which Iberian country is the best destination?

 When it comes to nightlife, Spain wins clearly.
 Spain is world-famous for its parties and nightlife while Portugal is only… average.

 Spain comes to life at night.
 The Spaniards love to go out with friends and family to have a drink, party, and tapas/pintxos.
-There’s something for everyone, and it’s usually top-notch.
-From the pintxos bars in San Sebastian to the legendary parties in Ibiza, Malaga and Marbella, and Madrid and Barcelona’s discos.
-All of this obviously attracts thousands of tourists every year.
+There’s something for everyone, and it’s usually top-notch, from the pintxos bars in San Sebastian to the legendary parties in Ibiza, Malaga, and Marbella, and Madrid and Barcelona’s discos.
+All of this attracts thousands of tourists every year.

 In Portugal, the nightlife is good, but nowhere near the level of popularity of their neighbors.
 It’s also much more concentrated in Lisbon, Porto, and Algarve.
-In the rest of the country, it doesn’t really happen much at night.
+In the rest of the country, there isn’t much happening at night.

 Cordoba at night